Qudit entanglers using quantum optimal control: Conclusion and Outlook

 \section{Conclusion and Outlook}

 Quantum computation with qudits has potential advantages when compared with architectures employing qubits.
-Implementing gates for qudit-based quantum computation is fundamentally more difficult, as the generators for these gates are not available on physical platforms.
-One way to overcome this challenge is to use the tools of quantum optimal control, whereby we employ native Hamiltonians and design time-dependent waveforms that drive the system in order to implement a universal gate set with high fidelity.
+Implementing gates for qudit-based quantum computation is fundamentally more challenging, as the generators for these gates are not native Hamiltonians on physical platforms.
+One way to overcome this challenge is to use the tools of quantum optimal control, whereby we combine native Hamiltonians with time-dependent waveforms that drive the system in order to implement a universal gate set with high fidelity.

 In this work, we introduced two classes of numerical methods of quantum optimal control for implementing the qudit entangling gates, an essential component of the universal gate set.
-The first approach is based on continuous-time driving given a controllable Hamiltonian with tunable parameters and uses the Lie-algebraic structure of the control problem.
-The second approach is more ``digital," using the Lie-group structure to design a family of unitary maps that can be applied in sequence to achieve any nontrivial entangling gate of interest.
+The first approach is based on continuous-time driving given a controllable Hamiltonian with tunable parameters and uses the Lie algebraic structure of the control problem.
+The second approach is more ``digital," using the Lie group structure to design a family of unitary maps that can be applied in sequence to achieve any nontrivial entangling gate of interest.

 As a specific example, we studied encoding a qudit in the nuclear spin of $^{87}$Sr, a species of atoms that is particularly important in quantum information processing.
 The nuclear spin can accommodate a qudit of dimension $d\le 10$.
 We have previously studied protocols for implementing single-qudit gates in SU($d$).
 To implement entangling gates we studied how we make two atoms interact using the well-known Rydberg blockade mechanism, and in particular, we studied Rydberg dressing schemes.
-Using this we are able to generate any two-qudit entangling gate, both using the Lie-algebraic and Lie-group based approaches.
+Using this we are able to generate any two-qudit entangling gate, both using the Lie algebraic and Lie group based approaches.

 We also studied how the fundamental effects of decoherence introduced by the finite lifetime of the Rydberg states reduce the gate fidelity.
-To model this we used a non-Hermitian Hamiltonian and found that even when including decoherence, one could achieve very high fidelity for these qudit entanglers.
-The flexibility of arbitrary control provides avenues to explore the best approach to encoding qudits and mitigating errors.
+To model this we used a nonHermitian Hamiltonian and found that even when including decoherence, one could achieve high fidelity for these qudit entanglers.
+Given the flexibility of arbitrary control, we can seek the best approach to encoding qudits and mitigating errors.